SynthRAD2023/algorithm-template/README.md

 ```

+### NOTE
+GrandChallenge processes algorithm dockers on a per-scan basis as mentioned [here](https://grand-challenge.org/documentation/choose-input-and-output-interfaces/).
+The `test` folder in this repo represents one such case and simulates how the algorithm docker will be run on a single case when evaluating on gc.
+If you would like to test on multiple cases, please create copies of the test repository and add each case's data into them.
+You could make a trial submission and look at [debug instructions](https://grand-challenge.org/forums/forum/synthrad2023-643/topic/debugging-algorithm-docker-submissions-after-submitting-on-the-challenge-1478/) to see exactly how it is run on a case-by-case basis.

 ### NEW: Obtaining region information for the scan.
 This is a newly added functionality based on requests from our participants.
 You can access a `"region"` key in the `input_dict` argument to the predict function. `process.py` shows a sample of how it can be obtained and used.